Anisotropic superconducting spin transport at magnetic interfaces

 {\it Conclusions.---}We have investigated the anisotropic superconducting spin transport at magnetic interfaces composed of a $p$-wave SC and an FI based on a microscopic model Hamiltonian.
 The FMR signal in these $p$-wave SC/FI bilayer systems is modulated via spin transfer at the interface, which generates spin-triplet currents.
 We have shown that the pairing symmetry of the SCs can be extracted from the FMR modulation characteristics.
 Our approach provides a unique way to explore anisotropic superconducting spintronics, which will be useful for application to emerging device technologies.

-{\it Note added.---} After the submission of this manuscript, we became aware of a closely related work, where a way to converting spin-triplet currents to magnon spin currents in SC/FI bilayer systems is discussed \cite{johnsenMagnonSpinCurrent2021}.
+{\it Note added.---} After the submission of this manuscript, we became aware of a closely related work, where a way to convert spin-triplet currents to magnon spin currents in SC/FI bilayer systems is discussed \cite{johnsenMagnonSpinCurrent2021a}.

 We thank R. Ohshima, M. Shiraishi, H. Chudo, G. Okano, K. Yamanoi, and Y. Nozaki for helpful discussions.
 This work was supported by the Priority Program of the Chinese Academy of Sciences under Grant No. XDB28000000, and by JSPS KAKENHI under Grants Nos.
-JP20K03835 and JP20H04635.
+JP20K03835, JP20H04635, JP20H01863, JP21H04565, and JP21H01800.